Lookup the Smallest Value in a 2D Array in Google Sheets

 Finding the nth smallest value in a 2D array

-To find the second smallest value, replace 1 with 2.
-For the third smallest value, replace 1 with 3, and so on.
+To find the second smallest value, change 1 to 2.
+For the third smallest, use 3, and so on.

-For this example, we will look up the first smallest value in the 2D array.
-The formula will return 50.
-If you manually check the range, you’ll see this value is present in cells D3 and C9.
+For this example, let’s find the smallest value in the 2D array.
+The formula returns 50.
+If you manually scan the range, you’ll find this value in cells D3 and C9.

 Step 2: Match the Smallest Value in Each Row

-Next, compare the smallest value in the 2D array with the smallest value in each row.
-Use the following formula in cell H2 and drag it down to H11:
+Use the following formula in H2 and drag it down to H11:

 Matching the smallest value in each row